With filtering, you can show or hide rows in your views based on one or more defined rules.

 Filters are an easy way to focus on or hide rows for your view, and a unique aspect of Spreadsheet.com.
 Filters operate similarly for Kanban and Sheet views and there are hundreds of ways to filter your data, including filters for Spreadsheet.com's unique data types.

 You can filter your view to reduce large data sets down to the data you're most interested in.
-For instance, tasks with deadlines that are coming up, deals that are above a certain threshold, or where the file type is a pdf.
-In our example below, we're an HR manager for Rocket Systems, looking to filter our new view just for candidates outstanding.
-We look at available filters and decide to add a new filter for candidates where the status is not hired, declined, or not a fit.
+For instance, use filters to show tasks with deadlines that are coming up, deals that are above a certain threshold, or files where the file type is a PDF.

 How to Add or Remove a Filter

-Your view can have multiple filters applied.
+Multiple filters can be applied to the same view at once.
 Each new filter will further restrict the data shown either additively with the previous filters or as an alternative to the filter.
-In the Filter selector, this is differentiated by either selecting "And" or "Or" for your second filter.
+In the Filter selector, this is differentiated by either selecting "And" or "Or" to link your filtering criteria.
 All filters after the second filter will default to the And or Or of the second filter.

 In the example above, we define the filter so that the view will only show rows where the Graduation Year is 2019 and where the Degree is a Master of Science.